sysco-middleware/sysco-middleware.github.io/_posts/2019-02-27-Extending-Sesam-integration-platform-with-custom-data-sink-service.md

 Now your system will be able to use them without exposing as plain text to everyone including yourself.

-We have now a data sink system and next step is to send some data to it.
+We have now a data sink system ready to receive data, and next step is to send some data to it.
 Open "Pipes" menu and create new pipe using following pipe definition:
 ```json
 {
   "_id": "azure-sb-sink-pipe",